 What do I get out of this internship?

-How do I know if I am accepted into the Internship Program?
+How do I know if I am accepted into the internship?

-Do I have to be a member of City Church to be accepted into the Internship Program?
+Do I have to be a member of City Church to be accepted into the internship?

 You do not have to be a member of City Church to apply.
 However, the program is built around the life of the church and you will be required to attend and assist in services scheduled throughout a given week.

-Can I still work if I participate in the City Church Internship?
+Can I still work if I participate in the internship?

 Does City Church guarantee me a job at City Church after the completion of my internship?